stevendaye/adventure-capitalist/README.md

     * **managers.js** handles protected routes to create, hire and list managers.
     * **upgrade.js** handles protected routes to create upgrades, upgrade businesses and get the list of all upgrades.

- - The _**controllers**_ directory holds logics that query the _**models**_ directory to perform actions in the SQLite3 database to handle each request that comes from each route, namely the creation of businesses, managers, upgrades, the purchase of businesses, the upgrade of businesses, the hiring of a managers etc...
+ - The _**controllers**_ directory holds logics that query the _**models**_ directory to perform actions in the MongoDB Atlas database, to handle each request that comes from each route, namely the creation of businesses, managers, upgrades, the purchase of businesses, the upgrade of businesses, the hiring of a managers etc...

  - The _**middleware.js**_ directory holds middleware files like the _**errorHandler.js**_, _**logs.js**_ and _**utilities.js**_ that respectively hanlde errors and not found requests, http request logging with Morgan and jsonWebToken verification.

- - The _**sequelize-sqlite.yaml**_ file is the configuration file used by Sequelize to create the gameplay database.

 It is important to note that, the logic for the **Gameplay Service** to communicate with the **User-Auth-Service** is handled by the _**users-superagent.js**_ file in the **models** directory.
-It lavarages the **Superagent Library** to send request to the remote server(User-Auth-Service in our case).
+It lavarages the **Superagent Library** to send request to the remote user server(User-Auth-Service).

 #### Gameplay Frontend
 The _**client**_ directory is where lays our frontend.
 It laverages React as our View Layer and Redux as our State Layer.
 All our logic is found in the _**src**_ directory.
 There we have: